-Cybersecurity threats pose a problem not just on desktops but handheld devices as well.
+Cybersecurity threats pose an increasing problem for mobile devices.
 Here’s everything you need to know about mobile security investing.

 What is mobile security?

-That said, according to Norton when a smartphone device gets hacked it isn’t just tied to the phone: it can spread onto a desktop if the smartphone is backed up onto a computer.
+That said, according to Norton, when a smartphone device gets hacked, it isn’t just tied to the phone; it can spread onto a desktop if the smartphone is backed up onto a computer.

 So, how are these kinds of harmful attacks kept at bay?

-Preventative measures range from: keeping software updated, internet security for mobile devices, firewall protection (yes — even for mobile devices), having a secure password on your phone, and downloading apps from only the official app store for your particular mobile device.
+Preventative measures range from: keeping software updated, internet security for mobile devices, firewall protection (yes — even for mobile devices), having a secure password on your phone and downloading apps from only the official app store for your particular mobile device.

 Mobile security market outlook

-Ways to invest
+Ways to invest in mobile security

 - Symantec (NASDAQ:SYMC): While not directly a mobile security company, Symantec is well known for its threat protection, information protection and cybersecurity services that stretch to mobile platforms as well.

 Don’t forget to follow us @INN_Technology for real-time news updates.

-Securities Disclosure: I, Jocelyn Aspa, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Dorothy Neufeld, hold no direct investment interest in any company mentioned in this article.